jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 <tr class="row-even"><td>extended_entities</td>
 <td><a class="reference external" href="/overview/api/entities">Entities</a></td>
-<td><p class="first">When between one and four native photos are in Tweet, contains an array 'media' metadata.
+<td><p class="first">When between one and four native photos or one video or one animated GIF are in Tweet, contains an array 'media' metadata.
 Additionally see <a class="reference external" href="/overview/api/entities-in-twitter-objects">Entities in Twitter
 Objects</a> .
 Example:</p>
 <div class="code javascript last highlight-python"><div class="highlight"><pre><span></span>&quot;entities&quot;: